rehierl/node-tree-outliner/about-h1-h6.md

 depend on the context in which these elements are used (i.e. the semantics would have to change under certain conditions).

-As a result, an implementation would therefore always have to first determine the context of these elements in order to select the appropriate action (i.e. begin a new section or not).
-To achieve this, an implementation would have to look ahead in order to determine the actual semantics (i.e. if a `div` container begins, then read ahead until the first heading element, or the end of the container is reached).
+As a result, an implementation would always have to first determine the context of these elements in order to select the appropriate action (i.e. begin a new section or not).
+To achieve this, an implementation would always have to do a look-ahead (i.e. if a `div` container begins, then read ahead until the first heading element, or until the end of the container is reached).

 In theory, that could even be impossible to implement because HTML allows to place any number of unessential nodes (i.e. nodes that do not affect the current context in any way) in between the beginning of a `div` container and the first heading element.

+Note that redefining the `div` container element to always introduce a new section would also be ill advised, because authors would then have no means to group elements at block level without having to change a document's outline at the same time.

 Conclusion: **A node can not be associated with a section that still has to be introduced by some subsequent element.**